Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 The approval of the App Service private endpoint connection from Azure Front Door can be automated with the deployment, if you set the param `autoApproveAfdPrivateEndpoint` to `true`.
 If you do so then you need to know:
 - The automatic deployment uses the [deploymentScripts Resource](https://learn.microsoft.com/en-us/azure/templates/microsoft.resources/deploymentscripts?pivots=deployment-language-bicep).
 The deployment script service requires two supporting resources for script execution and troubleshooting: a storage account and a container instance.
 The two automatically-created supporting resources are usually deleted by the script service when the deployment script execution gets in a terminal state.
 You are billed for the supporting resources until they are deleted.
 - The deployment script resource is only available in the regions where Azure Container Instance is available, see [Azure Container Instances Availabiility by Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=container-instances&regions=asia-pacific-east,asia-pacific-southeast,australia-central,australia-central-2,australia-east,australia-southeast,brazil-south,brazil-southeast,canada-central,canada-east,central-india,china-east,china-east-2,china-east-3,china-non-regional,china-north,china-north-2,china-north-3,europe-north,europe-west,france-central,france-south,germany-north,germany-west-central,japan-east,japan-west,korea-central,korea-south,norway-east,norway-west,qatar-central,south-africa-north,south-africa-west,south-india,sweden-central,sweden-south,switzerland-north,switzerland-west,uae-north,uae-central,united-kingdom-south,united-kingdom-west,us-central,us-dod-central,us-dod-east,us-east,us-east-2,us-north-central,us-south-central,us-west,us-west-2,us-west-3,us-west-central,usgov-arizona,usgov-non-regional,usgov-texas,usgov-virginia,west-india,poland-central)
 - A User Assigned Managed Identity will be created (with name *id-WORKLOADNAME-ENVIRONMENT-REGION-AfdApprovePe*) that it will be given Contributor role on the spoke resource group.
-This idenity will be used to approve the Private Endpoint connection
+This identity will be used to approve the Private Endpoint connection

-If before deployment you set the param `autoApproveAfdPrivateEndpoint` to `false` (because you want to manually approve the PRivate Endpoint) then you need to complete this manual step to approve the private endpoint connection.
+If before deployment you set the param `autoApproveAfdPrivateEndpoint` to `false` (because you want to manually approve the Private Endpoint) then you need to complete the next manual step to approve the private endpoint connection.

 ```bash
 # Update the resource group name to match the one used in the deployment of the webapp